 What´s the weather like on the Inca Trail?

-Dry season is from April to September, during the tourist peak season.
+Dry season is from April to September, this is the tourist peak season.
 Temperatures range from 15°C/59°F to 20°C/68°F during day and a chilly 0°C/32°F to 5°C/41°F at night.
 Day 1 and Day 2 are a lot colder than day 3.
 On day 3 you reach lower altitudes and enter a subtropical zone.
 We recommend always wearing warmer clothes at night.
-On the hand, the days provide for a very pleasant hike with the sun streaming down.
+The days provide for a very pleasant hike with the sun streaming down.

-Rainy season from November to April has plenty rainy days, but night temperature is a little warmer.
+Rainy season from November to April with plenty rainy days, but the night temperatures are a little warmer.
 This is off peak season and there are fewer people on the trail.
 You are likely to experience tropical downpours at any given moment.
 However, rains don´t usually last long and will sometimes occur while you sleep.

 What’s the best time to hike the Inca Trial?

-Each season has its own pros and cons.
+Each season has its pros and cons.
 Dry season is regarded by many as the best time to hike the Inca Trail.
 June, July and August being the busiest months on the trek.
 The weather is great for hiking and in June there are many festivals to enjoy in Cusco before or after your trek.
 However, expect big crowds, especially at Machu Picchu.
-Rainy season does present its own challenges because of the rains.
+Rainy season does present its own challenges.
 Hiking in the rain can be challenging especially for an inexperienced hiker.
 But there are fewer people on the trail and at Machu Picchu, which makes for a more tranquil and peaceful visit.

 Packing and Planning for the Inca Trail